Producdevity/tcp-ip-visualizer/README.md

 The application was made to help me get a better understanding of how how the TCP/IP protocol works in a fun and engaging way.

+### Resources Used

+If you want to learn more about the TCP/IP protocol, I recommend checking out the [TCP/IP protocols documentation](https://www.ibm.com/docs/en/aix/7.2.0?topic=protocol-tcpip-protocols) from IBM.
+It provides a comprehensive overview of the TCP/IP protocol suite, including its architecture, protocols, and applications.

 ### Technologies Used

 - React